Volue-Public/energy-smp-docs/docs/mesh/calculations/general.md

 ENDIF
 ```

-If the test_statement is a evaluated to a time series, then **all** values within requested calculation time period
+If the test_statement is evaluated to a time series, then **all** values within requested calculation time period
 on this time series must be not equal to 0 in order to execute statement1...N.
 You may have to turn the test time series to a logical series having either 1 or 0 as values.
 1 is true, 0 is false.
 This can be done by using the [BOOL function](./functions/bool.md)